Sudhan09/Skim-Lit/README.md

 ```

 ### 2. Conda Environment Setup
-You can set up the required environment using the provided 'environment.yml' file:
+You can set up the required environment using the provided *environment.yml* file:

 ```
 conda env create -f environment.yml conda activate skimlit-env
 ```

-Alternatively, you can install the required packages using 'requirements.txt':
+Alternatively, you can install the required packages using `requirements.txt`:

 ```
 pip install -r requirements.txt